Back

 Apr 23, 2026

-Shopify has launched “B2B for All” with the ambition of making B2B commerce as accessible as D2C.
-It is a clear step toward lowering the barriers to digital B2B sales.
+Shopify has launched "B2B for All" with the ambition of making B2B commerce as accessible as D2C.
+This is a clear step toward lowering the barriers to digital B2B sales.

-But even if the infrastructure for selling B2B becomes easier, the underlying payment logic remains largely unchanged.
-And that is where the real obstacles still exist.
+But even though the infrastructure for selling B2B is becoming simpler, the underlying payment logic is largely unchanged.
+And that is where the real obstacles still lie.

 Shopify makes it easier to get started with B2B digitally